AckerlyXu/heima/articles/service-fabric/service-fabric-publish-app-remote-cluster.md

-<properties
+---
-    pageTitle="Publish an app to a remote cluster with Visual Studio | Azure" description="Learn how to publish an application to a remote service fabric cluster by using Visual Studio." services="service-fabric"
+title: Publish an app to a remote cluster with Visual Studio | Azure
+description: Learn how to publish an application to a remote service fabric cluster by using Visual Studio.
-    documentationCenter="na"
-    authors="cawams"
-    manager="timlt"
-    editor="" />

-<tags
-    ms.service="multiple"
-    ms.date="07/29/2016"
-    wacn.date="" />
+services: service-fabric
+documentationCenter: na
+authors: cawams
+manager: timlt
+editor: ''

+ms.service: multiple
+ms.date: 07/29/2016
+wacn.date: ''
+---

 # Publish an application to a remote cluster by using Visual Studio